 - Continuing student athletes must have a cumulative GPA of at least a 3.0 before the start of the fall semester.

-All UNL scholarships and/or grants awarded based on non-academic criteria (e.g. leadership, financial need) are countable against the team’s scholarship limits, if the student athlete also receives athletic aid.
-Each countable award will be evaluated by the head coach, compliance and the financial aid office.
+All university scholarships and/or grants awarded based on non-academic criteria (e.g. leadership, financial need) are countable against the team’s scholarship limits, if the student athlete also receives athletic aid.
+Each countable award will be evaluated by the head coach, compliance office, and the financial aid office.

 External scholarships must be reviewed to meet specific NCAA criteria.
-Email the following information to email@example.com:
+Provide the following information to email@example.com for review: